Using Plantain to Make an Herbal ‘Sting Stick’ for Insect Bites

 Plantain

-Like many new herbalists, plantain was one of the very first herbs I learn to identify and use.
+Like many new herbalists, plantain was one of the very first herbs I learned to identify and use.
 I learned early on that a spit poultice made from the fresh leaves is a miracle worker on a wasp sting sustained on a hike.
 Plantain is an excellent all-purpose drawing herb, meaning it will work to draw out the venom or stinger from an insect bite/sting or foreign objects such as splinters in short order.
 And since plantain is energetically cooling, it also works to relieve “hot” conditions such as itchy bites, stings or rashes.
 It also has antihistamine properties that will help take down the itchy swelling.

 Plantain likes to grow in disturbed soil such as roadsides and places that have seen foot traffic such as dirt roads and my garden walkways.
 The fun part about “weeding” plantain that’s growing in less than ideal places out of my garden is I actually want to keep these weeds.
 Place the leaves on a screen or baking rack for airflow and let them dry out completely before transferring them to a glass jar for longterm storage.
 It’s best to keep the leaves intact until you’re ready to use them for the longest shelf life, since smaller pieces means more surface area exposed to oxidation.